 Some basic tips for decorating with royal icing include making sure that you keep the tip of the piping bag about an inch or so off of the cookie and letting the icing kind of drip down instead of feeling like you are one centimeter above the cookie.

-You can use disposible or reusable piping bags, but if you do use disposible ones, make sure to cut the tip really small at first if you’re going tipless to help you create those fine details.
+You can use disposable or reusable piping bags, but if you do use disposable ones, make sure to cut the tip really small at first if you’re going tipless to help you create those fine details.

 When it’s time to store the cookies, many people wonder if you can freeze cookies decorated with royal icing.

 For the novice baker, it’s best to not freeze the completed cookie, but you can freeze the sugar cookie base once you bake the sugar cookies for up to 3 months.

 You can leave royal icing at room temperature if you’re decorating over a couple of days, and when you have the completed cookies, store them at room temperature in an airtight container.

 Just take it step by step.

 First, outline the entire house, but leave a rectangle blank for the window by outlining the rectangle within the house cookie.

 Then, immediately flood the entire cookie with white icing, making sure you don’t cover in the window.